-The Audit Committee has selected PricewaterhouseCoopers SA ("PwC") as the Company's independent auditors for the fiscal year ending December 31, 2019, and has directed that management submit the selection of independent auditors to shareholders for ratification at the Annual Meeting.
-Representatives of PwC are expected to be present at the meeting, will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.
+The Audit Committee has selected PricewaterhouseCoopers SA ("PwC") as the Company's independent auditors for the fiscal year ending December 31, 2020, and has directed that management submit the selection of independent auditors to shareholders for ratification at the Annual Meeting.
+Representatives of PwC are expected to attend the Virtual Annual Meeting, will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.